-Connecticut relies on cable to connect
+New England relies on cable to connect

-Broadband has revolutionized the way people live and work in New England, and cable companies in Connecticut are significant players in providing this crucial infrastructure to the state's economy.
-In response to consumer demand, the number of all high-speed Internet lines in Connecticut (including cable, DSL, mobile and FTTH) has grown explosively over the past decade, with year-over-year growth in the double digits.
-In 2009, there were more than 1.7 million high-speed lines, nearly 40 percent of which were cable.
-When considering high-speed lines supplied by strictly wired providers (without mobile), the cable sector makes up nearly 60 percent of the total.2 High-speed cable broadband lines alone have increased more than 66 percent in the state since 2005, from 404,000 to 672.000 in 2010.
+Broadband has revolutionized the way people live and work, and cable companies in New England are significant players in providing this crucial infrastructure to the region's economy.
+In response to consumer demand, the number of high-speed Internet lines in New England (including cable, DSL, mobile and FTTH) has grown explosively over the past decade, with year-over-year growth in the double digits.
+In 2009, there were more than 6.9 million high-speed lines, nearly 40 percent of which were cable.
+When considering high-speed lines supplied by strictly wired providers (without mobile), the cable sector makes up nearly 60 percent of the total.2 High-speed cable broadband lines alone have increased 67 percent in the region since 2005, from 1.6 million to nearly 2.7 million in 2010.

-FIGURE 1 Growth in High-Speed Cable Broadband Lines in Connecticut, 2005-2010
+FIGURE 1 Growth in High-Speed Cable Broadband Lines in New England, 2005-20103